blind675/FaltWorld-sim/replit.md

 World Simulator is a web-based procedural world generation and simulation system.
 The application generates terrain using Perlin noise, simulates natural phenomena like water flow and erosion, and provides an interactive visualization of the generated world.
 Built with a React frontend and Express backend, it features real-time terrain updates and a comprehensive visualization system with multiple display modes.

-The system is designed to simulate a living world with environmental systems including terrain generation, hydrology (springs, rivers, water accumulation), land erosion, moisture distribution, and a comprehensive time system with seasonal day/night cycles.
+The system is designed to simulate a living world with environmental systems including terrain generation, hydrology (springs, rivers, water accumulation), land erosion, moisture distribution, comprehensive time system with seasonal day/night cycles, and realistic temperature simulation.
 An interactive animated game clock displays the current in-game time with smooth minute hand animation.
-Future plans include vegetation systems, weather patterns, temperature modeling, and player-controllable entities.
+The world features 4 alternating temperature zones (cold-warm-cold-warm) that wrap seamlessly on the circular map, simulating a globe with multiple climate regions.
+Future plans include vegetation systems, weather patterns, and player-controllable entities.

 ## User Preferences